-A thigh lift aims to address excess skin particularly in the inner thigh and to a lesser extent, tighten the skin on the outer aspect of the thigh.
+A thigh lift aims to address excess skin particularly in the inner thigh and, to a lesser extent, tighten the skin on the outer aspect of the thigh.
 It is not a method purely to remove excess subcutaneous fat (diet and exercise are the best methods for this) but more to address the sagging skin left behind after weight loss.
 It can be combined with liposuction if further contouring is needed despite adequate weight loss.
-To book a consultation for thigh lift surgery in Bristol, London or Newport, click the link below.

 How does thigh lift surgery work?